 Backed up against Hollywood Forever Cemetery, Paramount Studio has reportedly been plagued over the years by the ghosts of former stars evading security and walking onto the lot… sometimes simply walking through the wall that separates the properties.

-Dearly Departed Tours, 6603 W Sunset Blvd: “American Horror Story” also includes the appearance of a tour bus that makes the rounds of L.A.’s most infamous death spots, including the Murder House.
+Dearly Departed Tours, 6603 W Sunset Blvd: “American Horror Story” also includes the appearance of a tour bus that makes the rounds of L.A.’s most infamous death spots, including both the Rosenheim House, as well as the Los Feliz Murder House.
 Called the “Eternal Darkness Tour” on the show, it appears to be based on L.A.’s very real Dearly Departed Tour.